AvaotaSBC/linux/README.md

 In the Kernel repo, we use Github Action to release kernel source code, and provide latest update of kernel

-This GitHub Actions workflow aims to merge different versions of the Linux kernel under specific conditions—either when code is pushed to the main branch or when a pull_request is created with the target branch being main.
+This GitHub Actions workflow aims to merge different versions of the Linux kernel under specific conditions—either when code is pushed to the `main` branch or when a `pull_request` is created with the target branch being `main`.

 Here's a breakdown of its purpose:

-When the triggering conditions are met, the workflow starts executing.
+1. When the triggering conditions are met, the workflow starts executing.
-It runs on the latest version of Ubuntu.
+2. It runs on the latest version of Ubuntu.
-It uses the actions/checkout@v3 action to fetch the latest version of the code repository.
+3. It uses the `actions/checkout@v3` action to fetch the latest version of the code repository.
-Git username and email are set to "GitHub Actions" and "actions@github.com" respectively.
+4. Git username and email are set to "GitHub Actions" and "actions@github.com" respectively.
-The init.sh script is executed to merge version 5.15 of the Linux kernel.
+5. The `init.sh` script is executed to merge version 5.15 of the Linux kernel.
 This script requires parameters specifying the URL for downloading the kernel, the patch file, version number, and branch name.
-The ad-m/github-push-action@master action is utilized to push the merged code to a branch named linux-5.15, with the specified directory being kernel/dst/linux-5.15/linux-5.15.
+6. The `ad-m/github-push-action@master` action is utilized to push the merged code to a branch named `linux-5.15`, with the specified directory being `kernel/dst/linux-5.15/linux-5.15`.

 In summary, this workflow automates the merging of specified versions of the Linux kernel and pushes the merged code to the corresponding branch, facilitating automated code management and updates.

 ## How to use init.sh